Skip to main content

 }

-When submission.isComplete() is false, a progress indicator is displayed in the button and the onPressed callback is null, which disables the button while the submission is in progress.
+When submission.isComplete() is false, a progress indicator is displayed in the button and the button is disabled.

 When the submission effect cell is accessed before the effect has run for the first time, an UninitializedCellError exception is thrown.
 In this case submission.isComplete() is true since the value of submission is not a Future that is pending, therefore the progress indicator is not shown until the button is pressed.